cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

 5: Cleaning up
 ---------------

-.. container: dothis
+.. container:: dothis

     **5.a** Now it's time for housekeeping.
 Use the :code:`deleteArray` function to free the three arrays you allocated in step 3.a.

-.. container: dothis
+.. container:: dothis

     **5.b** You can retrieve your solution from the file you've written for plotting in your program of choice.
 Then go and have a cuppa, you're done!